mmujica93/MESII_Dataset/README.md

-# MESSII Dataset
+# MESII Dataset
-**Manipulator Experimental SyStem Identification for Interaction**
+**Manipulator Experimental System Identification for Interaction**

 ![Dataset Framework](./Images/dataset_framework.png)

 ## 📌 Introduction

 Datasets have gained huge importance in recent years due to the rise of big-data and open science.
-They help:
+They are mainly a way to give the research community and society in general the tools to both:

-- Validate experiments that are difficult or impossible to replicate.
+- verify publications based on the dataset either because it may have experiments that are difficult, tedious, or impossible to replicate,
-- Enable researchers from various fields to build upon existing work.
+- give the possibility to fellow multidisciplinary researchers to continue the research work and deepen the knowledge on one topic from different points of views.

-With this in mind, we present the **MESSII Dataset** for collaborative robotics identification.
+With this in mind, we present the **MESII Dataset** for collaborative robotics identification.
 It provides real measurements of positions and torques of a complex manipulator, allowing for:

 - Testing of filters
 - Parameter identification techniques
 - Construction of observers

-This dataset contains data from a **7-DOF KUKA iiwa 14 R820 manipulator** and is structured to support experiments in both classical and collaborative settings.
+This dataset contains data from several **7-DOF KUKA iiwa 14 R820 manipulators** and is structured to support experiments in both classical and collaborative settings.

 ---

 ## 📂 Dataset Description

-The dataset includes **Four main folders**:
+The dataset includes **four main folders**:
 - `Standalone/`: Filtered data in `.log` files
 - `ROS/`: Filtered data in `.rosbag` format
 - `RAW/`: Raw, unprocessed data